jaredcwhite/jaredwhite_website/src/_posts/articles/2021/2021-11-14-3-vital-landmarks-on-road-to-success.md

 But I’ve finally figured it out.
 And the answer is: **I cheat**.
 I’m still a multipotentialite, but I’ve learned to put a bit more muscle behind a narrow scope of endeavor _at any given time_.
 Try to get really good at this _one_ thing, or try to become “known” for that _one_ thing, right now.
 Note that I’m not saying I limit myself solely to that.
 And I’m not saying it has to be set in stone forever. **It’s just for a season.
 And you’ll know when it’s time to shift gears.
 You begin to develop an instinct for it**.

 So I encourage you to embrace the “t-shaped skills” paradigm.
 It’s OK to have a multiplicity of interests, and it’s only natural to hesitate letting any particular pursuit suffer much at the hands of all the others.
-BUT you do need to focus extra hard on a particular vocation, a particular technique, a particular marketable skill—and yes, become known as the “domain expert” in that unique area of speciality.
+BUT you do need to focus extra hard on a particular vocation, a particular technique, a particular marketable skill—and yes, become known as the “domain expert” in that unique area of specialty.
 That is the base formula for a lasting career.

 ### It All Blends Together